sanger-archive/aker-work-app/README.md

 To run ALL the tests for this project: `bundle exec rake`

 To run just the rspec tests: `bundle exec rspec`

-To run just the cucumber tests: `bundle exec cucumber`